We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Depending on where you live, there are risks of bug-borne illnesses like Lyme disease and Zika virus, which can be serious.
 According to the

 There are a number of options when it comes to protecting your baby, including insect repellent.
-We’ve compiled some helpful info about bug repellents for babies, as well as our top favorites, to help keep your little explorer safe and comfortable outdoors.
+We’ve compiled helpful info about bug repellents for babies, as well as our favorites, to help keep your little explorer safe and comfortable outdoors.

 Developed by the U.S. Army in 1946, DEET is considered the gold standard for insect repellent in the United States.
 It’s a chemical repellent that confuses bugs and causes them to fly away.